angoca/db2-index/Home.md

 Welcome to the db2-index wiki!

 This is an index where you can search for a term and get the related resources about that.
-The index is sorted in alphabetical order, and for each entry there is a title, the name of the source, the type and the URL.
+The index is sorted in alphabetical order, and for each entry there is a title, a name of the source, a source type and an URL.

 This index does not contain any kind of content, it is just a references center.
-One reference could be cited several times.
+One reference could be cited several times in this index.

 These are the possible type of link: